ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 But when a project chooses to use setuptools, the use of an executable file like ``setup.py`` becomes an issue.
-You can't execute a ``setup.py`` file without knowing its dependencies, but currently there is no standard way to know what those dependencies are without executing the ``setup.py`` file where that information is stored.
-It's a catch-22 of a file not being readable without knowing its own contents which can't be known unless you read the file.
+You can't execute a ``setup.py`` file without knowing its dependencies, but currently there is no standard way to know what those dependencies are in an automated fashion without executing the ``setup.py`` file where that information is stored.
+It's a catch-22 of a file not being runnable without knowing its own contents which can't be known programmatically unless you run the file.

 Setuptools tried to solve this with a ``setup_requires`` argument to its ``setup()`` function [#setup_args]_.
 The problem is that no tools